Stimulating Regional Interactions and Connections

 - A description of the proposed project, including proposed activities, project timetable, expected tangible outcomes, etc. (3 pages)

 - Detailed budget and budget narrative.
-Please see the Excel budget worksheet for details regarding expenditures.
+Please see the budget worksheet (.xlsx) for details regarding expenditures.
 (2 pages)

 The deadline to apply is February 1, 2019.